purijatin/njexl_wiki/Standard-Language-Features.md

 Generally people love ".".
 I do too.
 They are kind of match all - catch all.
 But then one has to find - is that an imported module or an object or what?
 That is why all method calls of a module is with strictly ":".
 That lets people know - yes, that is a function I am calling from an IMPORTED MODULE, it may inside be an object - but that does not matter.

+## Comments
+They are line : "//" or block "/*  */".
+We would support "@" just like javadoc later.

 ## Variables
 Everything and anything that does not match a strict keyword is a variable.
 The strict keywords are :-